cncf/wg-serverless/workflow/spec/spec.md

         },
         "actions": {
             "type": "array",
-            "description": "Actions to be performed if events match the eventRef criteria", "items": {
+            "description": "Actions to be performed if event match the eventRef criteria", "items": {
                 "type": "object",
                 "$ref": "#/definitions/action"